mnit-rtmc/iris/docs/protocols.md

 _default scheme_ is `http`.  _Multi-drop_ is not supported.
 One camera can be associated with each [controller], using [IO pin] 1.

+## CampbellCloud

+The `CampbellCloud` protocol is for [weather sensor] data collected by Campbell Scientific, and retrieved through their cloud API.

 ## Canoga

 The `canoga` protocol can collect [vehicle detection] data, with